rubenwardy/minetest_modding_book/chapters/nodes_items_crafting.md

 ## Registering a basic node

 In Minetest, a node is an item that you can place.
-Most nodes are 1m x 1m x 1m cubes, however the shape doesn't have to be a cube - as we will explore later.
+Most nodes are 1m x 1m x 1m cubes; however, the shape doesn't have to be a cube - as we will explore later.

 Let's get onto it.
-A node's definition table is very similar to a craftitem's definition table, however you need to set the textures for the faces of the cube.
+A node's definition table is very similar to a craftitem's definition table; however, you need to set the textures for the faces of the cube.

 {% highlight lua %}
 minetest.register_node("mymod:diamond", {